jiayuemo/threejs-playground/README.md

 - More expressive, commented, consistent function naming to clarify aspects of working with ThreeJS
 - Modularized source code from monolith main file 🔧
 - Integration with VITE frontend toolkit for improvements in Developer Experience 🌟
-- Integration with typescript to deepen understanding of ThreeJS concepts
+- Integration with typescript, addition of docblocs to deepen understanding of ThreeJS concepts

 <h2>Build Tools and Frameworks</h2>
 This project was bootstrapped with the VITE [quickstart tool] (https://vitejs.dev/guide/#scaffolding-your-first-vite-project).